You Can Have the Life You Want!

 Call Now!
 (866) 418 1070

-The Outpatient Programs in Tucson and Phoenix, Az provide an intermediate level of recovery care, which facilitates a guiding regimen of addiction treatment while the healing individual lives at home with loved ones, goes to work or school, and tends to other responsibilities.
+The Outpatient Programs in Tucson, AZ provide an intermediate level of recovery care, which facilitates a guiding regimen of addiction treatment while the healing individual lives at home with loved ones, go to work or school, and tends to other responsibilities.
 It often serves as the final step in one’s journey to recovery; however, it can be the heart of effective treatment for those with mild addictions as well.
 Additionally, outpatient treatment is often turned to in cases of relapse to get recovery back on track.

 Our outpatient program serves a wide variety of needs in recovery.
 Meetings take place multiple times per week allowing one to plan treatment around work or school schedules and other obligations.
 Group therapy meetings are extraordinary tools for recovering individuals to remain vigilant in their sobriety as they hear personal stories of triumph and tribulations as well as share their own.